Wolfe Glick

 Wolfe Glick (/'wʊlf/ WUULF; born December 6, 1995), also known as Wolfey (/'wʊlf.i/ WUULF-ee) and known online as WolfeyVGC, is an American competitive Pokémon player, streamer, and YouTuber.
 He is the 2016 World Champion of the official Pokémon Video Game Championships (VGC) format, and has won 10 Regional, 2 National, and 2 International Championships.
-Additionally, he won the Players Cup II in 2020, and the Global Challenge in 2020 and in 2025 under the alias “33-4”.
+Additionally, he won the Players Cup II in 2020, and the Global Challenge in 2020 and in 2025 under the alias "33-4".

-Glick has been called one of the most popular VGC players of all time, and his unique strategies often strongly influence the metagame.
+Wolfe Glick has been called one of the most popular VGC players of all time, and his unique strategies often strongly influence the metagame.
 His YouTube channel posts videos about competitive Pokémon content, including detailed overviews of his experiences at official VGC tournaments.
 In recognition of his VGC pursuits and impact on the competitive Pokémon community, Glick was inducted into the 'Games' category of the 2024 Forbes 30 Under 30.

 Education

 Glick has a degree in economics, computational modeling, and data analytics from Virginia Tech.
 Before making competitive Pokémon his career, Glick worked as a government analyst and was an RA for his hall when attending university.